;

 Albumin

-Albumin is a protein that is made in the liver.
-Your serum albumin is a measurement of how much albumin is in your blood.
 It was previously thought was that albumin would indicate how much protein you are eating.
 We now know that it is much more than just that.

-Normal albumin will range from about 3.4 – 5.0 g/dL.
-As it can signal problems with inflammation, it will decrease when there is more inflammation.
+As it can signal problems with inflammation, albumin will go down when there is more inflammation.

-If you’ve been hospitalized and have access to your labs, take a look at your albumin before, during, and after your hospitalization.
-When a person is hospitalized, they go through a lot that can be inflammatory.
-Once they get better the albumin can increase, indicating the healing process.
+If you’ve been hospitalized and have access to your hospital labs, take a look at your albumin before, during, and after your hospitalization.

 Evidence shows that following a low-protein diet does not significantly alter albumin levels.